asjadnaqvi/Pakistan-national-budgets/README.md

 Individual budget files are in their respective folders.

+Note that numbers are added up from the lowest category.
+If the lowest category is missing in the published budgets, then this will automatically be missing from the tables.
+These entries are relatively few though and are added as budget files get updated.

 *Disclaimer*: The files are generated using pattern recognition scripts which had to be fine tuned over several iterations.
-The files might contain errors.
+The files can contain errors.
 If you come across data issues, then please report them as soon as possible.
 This is a hobby project to improve my data scraping skills.
-If you intend to use this data for research and policy work, then please double check the raw numbers with the original source files.
-Also note that budget files are intermittently updated and the data reflects the version used at the time of scraping the data.
-If you would like me to update the files to newer versions, then feel free to open an [Issue](https://github.com/asjadnaqvi/Pakistan-national-budgets/issues).
+Therefore, if you intend to use this data for research and policy work, please double check the original source files.
+Also note that budget files are intermittently updated so the data might only reflect the version downloaded at the time of scraping the data.
+A full cleaning is possible but this requires a proper fully-funded project.